atomdog/oslo/README.md

 - a stepping stone for creating more sophisticated agents

 ## why?
-- why what? we've gotten a lot of why's
 - [why did is it named a 'loop operator'?](https://github.com/atomdog/oslo/wiki/Spinning-things-up)
 - [why do this?](https://github.com/atomdog/oslo/wiki/Spinning-things-up)
 - [why not use siri or alexa or google home?](https://github.com/atomdog/oslo/wiki/Spinning-things-up)